Origin

 Sailing on a lake where curiosity mattered more than results.
 That early environment created something lasting.
 A connection with movement, weather, and the discipline of reading conditions rather than fighting them.

 Offshore and ocean racing came later.
 Long distance sailing leaves little room for error or ego.
 You learn that performance depends on trust, clear roles, and calm decisions when conditions change quickly.
-In 2003 my team won our class in the Transat Cape to Rio.
-In 2006 we won the race overall in 16 days, on a yacht I had built myself.
-That record still stands.

 Everything that followed grew from that sequence.
 Practice, adaptation, and decisions made in real conditions.